RouninMedia/Da3SH/README.md

       <P>It handles presentation without CSS.</P>
      </CENTER>
     </BODY>

+And, in any case, who said we had to have one or the other?
+Why can't a page be separated into page components and each page component be separated into technologies.
+That's not going to be possible, of course, if every page component consists exclusively of javascript.
+But in Da3SH, rich components aren't made out of javascript - they're just JSON-formatted data.

-## Improving on Component-based architecture
+## Improving on 2010s-style Component-based architecture
-In the context of building a conventional website, frameworks may represent exasperating over-engineering.
-But we shouldn't seek to throw the baby out with the bathwater: components remain entirely useful.
+Outside building complex web-apps, frameworks usually represent exasperating over-engineering.

+But there's no need to throw the baby out with the bathwater: reusable, customisable components remain entirely useful in the context of building a conventional website no less than in a 100% JS Single Page Application (SPA).

 The disadvantages of 2010s web-development approaches include: